TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 actions.

-Most parts of the site configuration can be edited via the graphical interface in the backend module :guilabel:`Site`.
+Most parts of the site configuration can be edited via the graphical interface in the backend module :guilabel:`Sites`.

 ..  include:: /Images/AutomaticScreenshots/SiteHandling/SiteHandlingSiteModule.rst.txt